uttham29/Install-jdownloader-headless-on-shared-seedboxes/README.md

 After few seconds click ctrl+c

-You need to run jdownloader in background, so you can "either" use screen or create a systemd file
+You need to run jdownloader in background, so you can use screen for that.

 ```
 screen -S jdownloader